babel-utils/babel-plugin-tester/README.md

 This is used as the [describe block name][15] and in your [tests' names][16].
-If `pluginName` can be inferred from the [`plugin`][10]'s [name][17], then it will be and you don't need to provide this option.
+If `pluginName` can be inferred from the [`plugin`][10]'s [name][17], then it will be and you do not need to provide this option.
 If it cannot be inferred for whatever reason, `pluginName` defaults to `"unknown plugin"`.

 Note that there is a small [caveat][18] when relying on `pluginName` inference.